-Grout color sealing is a coating that covers existing grout to any color.
+Grout color sealing is a coating that covers existing grout in any color.
 Color sealing grout is a temporary solution to a very difficult unseen problem.
 Color sealer is produced by many manufacturers with very similar makeup.
-Ultimately their goal is to convince you as a “consumer” that your grout can be changed to any color as well as making it easier to keep clean.
+Ultimately their goal is to convince you as a “consumer” that your grout can be changed to any color as well as make it easier to keep clean.

 Here’s what they don’t tell you:

 It gets as dirty as regular grout just as fast as original grout.